iangilmore/spot-on-api/PROPOSAL.md

 ## Project Description

 This is the backend of the web-based game Spot On.
 It's a playful daily* quiz game where players test both their visual knowledge and quick decision making by swiping a photo toward the (hopefully) correct of two words.
 Results display accuracy and overall speed.
 There are three difficulty levels.
 Adding a backend to the existing frontend will allow for authenticating users and allowing them to view their puzzle history.
-In the future I'd like also allow users to connect with their friends to take part in private leaderboards.
+In the future I'd like also allow users to connect with their friends and compare stats in private leaderboards.

 <sub>*conceptually</sub>